doctor3w/Dance-Dance-Evolution/docs/index.md

 Taken holistically, we were extremely pleased with the outcome of our project.
 The beat detection and arrow generation on certain songs was extremely good, and resulted in very playable patterns (see Results section).
 The application ran extremely well on the Mac, and user input using the pad was very straightforward.
 We attracted quite a lot of attention in the lab while demoing, which was extremely satisfying.
 Two areas for improvement stood out to us as we completed the project: A) Expanding our beat detection for more areas of music, and B) improving the floor tile system.

 Our beat detection was a fairly robust system, which was able to distinguish beats from music with simple beat structures and heavy drums (genres like classic rock and techno).
 As noted above, genres with heavy, longer basslines (for example, hip-hop with long, droning 808 bass), resulted in over detection and too many arrows appearing on screen.
 We talked about modifying either the PIC code or the Mac code to identify these longer basslines and display them on the screen as either one single beat, or an opportunity for the user to hold down one arrow pad.
 We ultimately decided not to do this because of the scale of the changes we would need to make.
 Future improvements to the system should certainly include this.
+We also thought about using the maximum threshold offset to pick the most energetic two or three arrows, in order to prevent sequences that had possibly 4 arrows and we essentially unplayable.
+Fine tuning in the arrows sequence generation could always be done to make the system even more robust.

-Perhaps the most obvious improvement necessary is to the floor tiles.
+Perhaps the most obvious improvement necessary is to the dance mat.
 While they technically did work - when someone placed their weight on a tile, the system would almost immediately (within 60 milliseconds) recognize a press.
 However, the tiles were simply too fragile (or seemed too fragile) to be used for the actual game.
 Each one was made out of a canvas board, propped up on the corners by metal nuts and washers.
 As a result, they felt very unsteady and breakable when a user put their weight on them.
 The center tile, where the user put their weight for the majority of playing time, was especially problematic because we chose to put the wiring protoboard underneath it.
 It felt like a jump on that page would result in the board snapping.
 It was thus difficult for anyone to actually play on the system.
 Moreover, the glue was indeed quite delicate, and we often had nuts and sensors fall off.
 We simply did not have time to revise our board design.
 If we were to improve the system, we could go in one of two directions.
 Either stiffen the boards by making them out of a sturdier material like wood (as our first, proof of concept board was), or get rid of the boards altogether, and make a mat-based system.
 We could still incorporate our force sensitive resistors (which worked extremely well), by putting some sort of light tile into the mat, so that the force of a step would be distributed onto the FSRs.
 Overall though, we were extremely happy with how our project turned out.

 Our project is heavily inspired by the game Dance Dance Revolution, which is indeed a trademarked property.
 However, the name 'Dance Dance Evolution' has [no active trademarks associated with it](http://tmsearch.uspto.gov/bin/showfield?f=toc&state=4805%3Aq2zjoa.1.1&p_search=searchss&p_L=50&BackReference=&p_plural=yes&p_s_PARA1=&p_tagrepl~%3A=PARA1%24LD&expr=PARA1+AND+PARA2&p_s_PARA2=dance+dance+evolution&p_tagrepl~%3A=PARA2%24COMB&p_op_ALL=AND&a_default=search&a_search=Submit+Query&a_search=Submit+Query).
 In a sense, we did reverse engineer the mechanics of their game, but we could not find a specific patent for the game play mechanism.
 We do not think our beat detection algorithm/approach is novel enough to patent (see the Tzanetakis paper in our references).
 We reuse some code written by Bruce Land and Syed Tahmid Mahbub for the course.
 We also relied heavily on the GNU Scientific Library and Matt Gallagher's Core Animation library.
 Since our project is entirely open source and we are not seeking to mass-produce this for profit, we have no reason to believe we are violating any intellectual property.